moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

 When you have 20x expenses in "growth", 5x expenses in "stability", and 5x expenses in "safety", then congratulations!
-You have reached financial independence (FI)!
+You have reached financial independence!

 If you do choose to continue working after FI, I recommend putting all future extra savings into the long-term "growth" bucket because, by design,